Specialty Podcast: Drone Insurance and Liability Coverage - Do You Need It?

 Understood, and therefore subject to part 1 0 7 and in need of the operator to have a license.
 Correct.
 Let's talk a little bit about insuring drones.
 Chris, most businesses have a standard general liability policy, and most homeowners probably have something similar.
 What coverage is provided by standard liability policies?

 Chris Proudlove (05:19):

 Well, really there are a few different ways for drone operators to get insurance coverage.
 The first might be via a standard CTL commercial general liability policy, as you described there, but very often any right backs that are provided for drone operations are somewhat limited and they would also be subject to any exclusions that are in the base policy, such as illegal act.
-So, I think it's generally wise for drone operators or really any entity that is operating aircraft to seek out insurance from the specialist aviation insurance market because then you're going to get a policy that has been written and designed specifically for aviation.
-So in this case, we are talking about a policy that can cover damage to any property that is owned by the insured.
-It could be the aircraft, it could be an item of payloads like a camera or a LIDAR system.
+So, I think it's generally wise for drone operators, or really any entity that is operating aircraft, to seek out insurance from the specialist aviation insurance market, because then you're going to get a policy that has been written and designed specifically for aviation.
+So, in this case, we are talking about a policy that can cover damage to any property that is owned by the insured.
+It could be the aircraft, it could be an item of payload like a camera or a LIDAR system.
 It could be ground equipment that is associated with the drone operation.
-And then in addition to that, insurance can be purchased for third-party liability, both to people on the ground, bodily injury, but also property damage.
-If the drone hits a car or property or some other assets coverage can be provided for that as well.
-Beyond that, there are really a lot of additional items that you can cover under the policy, be it personal and advertising injury, premises, liability, or medical expenses.
+And then in addition to that, insurance can be purchased for third party liability, both to people on the ground, bodily injury, but also property damage.
+If the drone hits a car or a property or some other assets, coverage can be provided for that as well.
+Beyond that, there are really a lot of additional items that you can cover under the policy, be it personal and advertising injury, premises, liability, medical expenses.
 You'll find really that every aviation policy is pretty broad and that it is designed to include the full operational exposure that the insured has for operating those aircraft.

 Mark Shichtman (07:18):